KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

     # This is the display name of the project in the sonar server.
     # +required
     sonar-project-name:
-    # This is the Sonarqube project token.
+    # This is the name of the secret that contains the Sonarqube project token.
 See the Sonarqube documentation for more details: https://docs.sonarsource.com/sonarqube/latest/user-guide/user-account/generating-and-using-tokens/.
     # +required
-    sonar-token:
+    sonar-token-secret-name:
+    # This is the project type of source, only "maven" or "gradle" are supported.
+    # +required
+    project-type:
+    # This is the url to download the jdk version compatible with the source project.
+If not given, the default jdk version installed in the task image will be used.
+    jdk-url:
+    # This is for enabling debug logs in the scan, expects "true" or "false".
+It is false by default.
+    debug-mode:
 ```

 ---